 Some other technical SEO factors that create issues are excessive usage of the plugin, not using CDN for static files, and purchasing slow web hosting.

-- An Ultimate Guide on Technical SEO for Beginners and Pro (2021):
+- Technical SEO Guide for Beginner and Advance

 - 3. Ensure that your site is Mobile-Friendly